rgb-archive/spec/01-rgb.md

     * `title`: Title of the asset contract
     * `description`: (optional) Description of the asset contract
     * `contract_url`: (optional) Unique url for the publication of the contract and the light-anchors
-    * `issuance_utxo`: The UTXO which will be spent in a transaction containing a  commitment to this contract to "deploy" it
     * `network`: The Bitcoin network in use (mainnet, testnet)
+    * `issuance_utxo`: The UTXO which will be held the issued assets
+    * `committment_txid`: (optional) The transaction id containing a commitment to this contract.
+If the field is absent, the contract is committed to the same transaction containing `issuance_utxo`
     * `total_supply`: Total supply, using the smallest undividable available unit, 64-bit unsigned integer
     * `min_amount`: Minimum amount of tokens that can be transferred together, like a *dust limit*, 64-bit unsigned integer
     * `max_hops`: Maximum number of "hops" before the reissuance (can be set to `0xFFFFFFFF` to disable this feature, which should be the default option)
-    * `reissuance_enabled`: Whether the re-issuance feature is enabled or not
-    * `reissuance_utxo`: (optional) UTXO which have to be spent to reissue tokens
+    * `reissuance_utxo`: (optional) UTXO which have to be spent to reissue tokens.
+Absence of this field means that reissuance is disabled,
 * Non-prunable non-commitment fields:
     * `original_pubkey`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the contract commitment.
 Original pubkey is not a part of the commitment fields since it was explicitly included into the commitment during pay-to-contract public key tweaking procedure.